What’s the most important things homeschoolers need to know?

 How do I ensure time for myself and also peacefully parent?

-As my children’s continual companion, prime educational adviser, social organizer, and interpersonal counsellor (besides all the typical parenting stuff like making sure there’s food on the table, housecleaning, laundry, and prepping for extracurricular activities), how do I peacefully parent and ensure time for myself?
+As my children’s continual companion, prime educational adviser, social organizer, and interpersonal counselor (besides all the typical parenting stuff like making sure there’s food on the table, house cleaning, laundry, and prepping for extracurricular activities), how do I peacefully parent and ensure time for myself?